Should I take norethisterone? We asked women about their experiences

 Norethisterone belongs to a group of medicines called progestogens, a synthetic version of the natural hormone progesterone that work to mimic or exaggerate its effects.
 Taking it to delay your period is pretty basic – your GP can prescribe it to you, and you take three tablets a day starting three days before your period.
 Once you are back from your holiday, or event, or whatever, you stop taking the tablets and your period should arrive a couple of days later.

 In a normal menstrual cycle, periods occur when your levels of oestrogen and progesterone drop.
-However, if you take progesterone in the form of a norethisterone tablet it extends the cycle, delaying your period.
-This is because it provides a sustained level of the hormone in the body, thus preventing the breaking down and shedding of the lining of the womb.
+However, if you take progesterone in the form of a norethisterone tablet it extends the cycle, delaying your period and mimicking the effects of pregnancy.1 This is because it provides a sustained level of the hormone in the body, thus preventing the breaking down and shedding of the lining of the womb.
 Sounds easy enough.
 But what is it actually like taking norethisterone – and does it work perfectly for everyone?

 What do women say about norethisterone?

 Cheryl, a 36-year-old blogger and mum of five, first used norethisterone on a weekend away with her friends as she wanted to be able to relax and make the most of a rare weekend without the kids.
 After searching online she found that most online pharmacies prescribe norethisterone if you simply fill in an online medical questionnaire.
 “They prescribed it after I filled in a health questionnaire and it was checked over by a doctor,” she says.
 “But I also had to give them permission to speak to my own doctor.”